rrra/www/content/post/2020/february-minutes.md

 last Saturday of September.

 * Motion for $2000 ($1000 for the space, $500 deposit, and $500 for startup cash and door prizes) by Pete WC0G
-* Seconded by W0CZ
+* Seconded by Ken W0CZ
 * :NEW: Amendment to increase startup amount to $800 by Time K0CRF
-* Seconded by KA0LDG
+* Seconded by Kent KA0LDG
 * Motion carries

 #### VEs